moonwell-fi/moonwell-contracts-v2/docs/governance/CONTRIBUTING.md

 `forge test --match-contract LiveSystemBaseTest --fork-url base -vvv`

-Integration tests inherit from `PostProposalCheck`, which will run the latest proposals from both base and moonbeam.
+Integration tests inherit from `PostProposalCheck`, which will run the latest proposals from both base and moonbeam if they have not already been proposed on mainnet.
 Combining the proposal execution with the integration tests provides a clear idea of how the system will behave after proposal execution.

 ## Nonce